nuodb/node-nuodb/README.md

 ```

 Connections that have been released back to the connection should not be used anymore.
-Connections that are somehow failing should be returned to the pool where they will dealt with and replaced.
+Connections that have failed in any way should be returned to the pool where they will dealt with and replaced.

-A pool can be shutdown with:
+A pool should be shutdown by calling:

 ```
 await Pool.closePool()
 ```

-This will close all of the pools connections regardless of weither or not they are in use.
+This will close all of the connections in the pool regardless of whether or not they are in use.

 Users cannot manually close connections provided by the pool, and calling:
 `connection.close()`